 - In a heavy bottom pan, add ghee on low heat.
 Once the ghee has melted, add the sifted besan to the pan and mix.
 Make sure to sift and measure the quantity of besan.

 - The besan and ghee mixture will initially form a clump.
-Keep stirring and breaken up to loosen the mixture.
+Keep stirring and break up to loosen the mixture.
 After about 10 minutes of continuous stirring, the mixture will start to loosen up.

-- Remove the pan from heat.
-You can transfer the besan to another container to avoid overcooking or you can keep stirring the besan in the pan for 2-3 minutes after taking it off the flame.
+- You can transfer the besan to another container to avoid overcooking or keep stirring it in the pan for 2-3 minutes after taking it off the flame.
 This will help it cool down.
-I did not transfer to another pan.

 - After the besan and ghee mixture has cooled down, add the cardamom powder to the mixture and mix.